swagger-api/swagger-ui/README.md

 Note!
 You can pass multiple header params on a single request, just use unique names for them (`key` is used in the above example).

 ### Localization and translation
-The localization files are in the dist/lang directory.
+The localization files are in the [lang](/lang) directory.
+Note that language files and translator is not included in SwaggerUI by default.
+You need to add them manually.

 To enable translation you should append next two lines in your Swagger's index.html (or another entry point you use)
 ```html